ET Inflation Rate YoY for December 2025: A Notable Decline to 9.7%

 FAQs

-- How does Ethiopia’s inflation compare historically?
+- How does this inflation reading affect monetary policy?